 Dry season runs from November to April on the back of the northeast monsoon.
 The months of November to January are cooler, while February to April are hot and dusty.
 November is the coolest month, April the hottest.

 Wet season runs from May to October courtesy of the southwest monsoon.
 Wet season brings some three-quarters of Cambodia's annual rainfall.
 July to September are the wettest months.

-Through Cross Provinces Adventure Tour you will enjoy the real Cambodia life styles; see how easy life of Cambodian between modern life style in capital city and the classic living style of people in ...
+Through Cambodia South to North Adventure Tour you will enjoy the combination of beach holiday; cultural and see how different life of Cambodian between modern life style in capital city and the ...